Compute-and-Forward: Harnessing Interference through Structured Codes: Compute-and-Forward

-The proofs for our lattice coding scheme will make use of random dither vectors which are available at the transmitters and relays as common randomness.
-Since our scheme works with respect to expectation over these vectors, then it is clear that (at least) one set of good fixed dither vectors exists.
-See Appendix \ref{s:fixeddithers} for more details.
+When a relay attempts to decode an integer combination of the lattice points, it must overcome two sources of noise.
+One is simply the channel noise $\zb$.
+The other is due to the fact that the channel coefficients that are often not exactly equal to the desired equation coefficients.
+As a result, part of the noise stems from the codewords themselves (sometimes referred to as ``self-noise'').
+To overcome this issue, the transmitters will dither their lattice points using common randomness that is also known to the relays.
+This dithering makes the transmitted codewords independent from the underlying lattice points.
+Since our scheme works with respect to expectation over these dither vectors, then it can be shown that (at least) one set of good fixed dither vectors exists (which means that no common randomness is actually necessary).
+We defer the proof of this fact to Appendix \ref{s:fixeddithers}.
 The following lemma from \cite{ez04} captures a key property of dithered nested lattice codes.

-\begin{lemma}[Erez-Zamir] Let $\mathbf{t}$ be a random vector taking values on $\Rbb^n$.
+\begin{lemma}[Erez-Zamir] Let $\mathbf{t}$ be a random vector with an arbitrary distribution over $\Rbb^n$.
 If $\db$ is independent of $\tb$ and uniformly distributed over $\Vm$, then $[\tb - \db]~\modl$ is also independent of $\tb$ and uniformly distributed over $\Vm$. \end{lemma}

+We now set out to prove that the relays can reliably recover integer combinations of transmitted lattice points.